 At church in the morning and evening.
 Took duty in the dining hall for Sharpley.
 Betty at church at night.
 I was in their pew.
 Sang one nice hymn.
 Sat and talked to her a good bit after her sister had gone into the house.

 On fatigue in the morning.
 Went out to meet Betty at night.
 Snowing pretty heavily.
 We stayed in a gateway all the night.
-I told her I was interested in her and she admitted she was interested in me.
+I told her I was interested in her and she admitted interest in me.
 Was terribly wet when I returned to the camp.
 A few minutes late.
 Fell over a netting at the top of the camp.
 Most of the men in the room on pass.
 Corporal Collins on leave.

 On fatigue as usual.
 Met Betty and her sister at night.
 It was hailing heavily.
 She came out again and we had a short walk together.
 I was late in leaving her and ran into Mr Arrowridge† and we came down together.
 He showed me a new road into the top of the camp.